torczuk/distributed-transaction-queue/Readme.md

 ## Problem
 How would you model distributed transaction where steps (transactions) are sequential, and current state depends on before?

 Example: you are buying tickets to cinema.
-If you select places and next during payment you are run ot of money, booked sits should return to the common pool and be available.
+If you select places and next during payment you run out of money, reserved seats should return to the common pool and be available.

-Bussiness logic responsible for booking sits is handled by different process than payment.
+Business logic responsible for booking seats is handled by different process from payment.
 Components are deployed on different hosts, possibly different availability zones.
 Saga to the rescue: [link](http://www.cs.cornell.edu/andru/cs711/2002fa/reading/sagas.pdf)